-How India’s Infrastructure Is Ill-Equipped To Help Domestic Violence Survivors Escape Their Marital Homes
+How India’s Infrastructure Is Ill‑Equipped To Help Domestic Violence Survivors Escape Their Marital Homes

 Public institutions — whether they are hospitals, transport, financial agencies — are not equipped to understand, much less assist, survivors of domestic violence who take the extraordinarily difficult step to leave.
 This leads survivors to places that are not meant for supporting them, such as railway stations, temples, or churches with just the clothes on their backs, and no concrete options.
 Instead of care and support, the state’s response to almost any gendered issue is often surveillance.
 How the police respond, furthermore, is evidence of the same patriarchal logic at play even outside the home: adjust, and be a “good” wife.

-State shelter homes are not immune from this kind of moralizing either: if children are left behind, mothers face enormous judgment and shame for being “bad” mothers, according to Chockalingam.
+State shelter homes are not immune from this kind of moralizing either: if children are left behind, mothers face enormous judgment and shame for being “bad” mothers, according to Meena.

 What is left unsaid is that sometimes, women may leave without their children to find a way to support them first.
 But this doesn’t always pan out the way it was intended, as abusers can sometimes start to threaten the children while blackmailing survivors to return.